Unused and underutilized licenses are eating up your budget and exposing you to security risks, but you already know that.

 To kickstart this shift, take the following steps to foster a collaborative approach for software license optimization:

-1. Improve SaaS procurement workflows to support decentralized purchases
+Improve SaaS procurement workflows to support decentralized purchases

-2. Invest in real-time software license usage tracking tools
+Invest in real-time software license usage tracking tools

 Manual tracking tools do not provide up-to-date usage data, whereas real-time license usage tracking via tools, such as Stitchflow, enables you to address issues as they arise.
+Stitchflow connects all your SaaS tools (including on-premise ones) to provide real-time usage patterns.
+You can take bulk actions immediately, whether it's reallocating licenses, renegotiating pricing, or adjusting plans as usage fluctuates.

-Stitchflow connects to all your IdPs, company-wide and SaaS tools, and on-premise/internal tools
+Stitchflow connects to all your IDPs, company-wide and SaaS tools, and on-premise/internal tools

-3. Set standards for prioritization with real-time license usage data
+Set standards for prioritization with real-time license usage data

 By setting clear thresholds, you can better prioritize intervention efforts and minimize unnecessary disruptions.
 For example, setting a rule where accounts with 90 days of inactivity and admin access are flagged for review as high-risk users.